gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 }
 ```

 I suspect what happens here is that there was a requirement to not send passwords over the internet in plain text even though the connection to the API is secured by SSL.

 The token is then sent along with the password to decrypt it, or at least authenticate that the password is encrypted with a token related to the developer's FCM account (this part is an assumption, yet to be tested).

 ## Roadblock to putting together a 3rd party library
 What effectively happens in the end is that the login method is made a lot harder to reverse engineer since you have to somehow generated FCM token (possibly related to the original developer), and encrypt the password with it.

-One method to solve this is we can try to reverse engineer Google's FCM library, figure out if it's possible to generate legit FCM tokens (since FCM is a client-side service), and then check if authentication would work if signed with that token.
+One method to solve this is I can try to reverse engineer Google's FCM library, figure out if it's possible to generate legit FCM tokens (since FCM is a client-side service), and then check if authentication would work if signed with that token.

 Until then listing classes, listing attendance, and scanning QR codes is essentially unusable.

-It'll probably stay that way since I'm not very interested in reverse engineering Google's FCM SDK, especially since I'm graduating and I won't be able to use the result myself soon.
+It'll probably stay that way since I'm not very interested in reverse engineering Google's FCM SDK, especially since I'm graduating and won't be able to use the result myself.

 # Other Methods
 Apart from cracking the application open, I've actually used

 # Conclusion
+All in all, it's an interesting experience reverse engineering a react native application.